 Direct Sales Services.
 We launched our direct sales services in August 2014.
 We promote property developments of our developer clients primarily through our websites and mobile apps.
 Different from our Fang membership services, potential individual buyers can register with us free of charge if they are interested in any real estate properties covered by our direct sales services.
 In addition, individual buyers can enjoy discounted prices for properties that we offer from our developer clients.
 We charge our developer clients a fee for each property they sold through our direct sales services.
 Our fee generally is a predetermined percentage of the value of the individual transaction and is refundable pursuant to our refund policy.
-Our revenues from direct sales services totaled US\$152.1 million, US\$26.9 million and US\$5.3 million in 2016, 2017 and 2018, respectively, or 16.6%, 6.1% and 1.7%, respectively, of our total revenues for the same periods.
+Our revenues from direct sales services totaled US\$26.9 million, US\$5.3 million and US\$0.9 million in 2017, 2018 and 2019, respectively, or 30.6%, 34.4% and 30.5%, respectively, of our total revenues generated from e-commerce for the same periods.

 Online Sublease Services.
 We launched our online sublease services in the second quarter of 2015.
 We promote and market real properties leased from third parties on our websites and mobile apps, and sublease such properties to our customers for rental fees.
+We suspended our online sublease services in 2019 due to our transformation back to a technology-driven open platform and our business development strategies.